iyotee/Orion/README.md

 ## 🚀 **A Vision Born from Adversity**

-**Orion OS** represents more than just another operating system—it's the culmination of a personal journey of resilience, determination, and the unwavering belief that technology can transform lives.
+**Orion OS** represents more than just another operating system—it's the culmination of a personal journey of resilience, determination, and the belief that technology can make a difference.

 ### 💫 **The Story Behind Orion**

-Born in 1988 in the heart of Switzerland, I, **Jérémy Noverraz**, have faced significant health challenges that have shaped my perspective on life and technology.
-Despite these obstacles, I've dedicated myself to creating something extraordinary—an operating system that could one day change the world.
+Born in 1988 in the heart of Switzerland, I, **Jeremy Noverraz**, have faced significant health challenges that have shaped my perspective on life and technology.
+Despite these obstacles, I've dedicated myself to creating something meaningful—an operating system that could one day be useful to others.

-**Orion OS** is my way of proving that limitations are only temporary barriers, and that with enough passion and determination, even the most ambitious dreams can become reality.
+**Orion OS** is my way of proving that limitations are only temporary barriers, and that with enough passion and determination, meaningful projects can be created.

 ### 🌟 **A Personal Mission**